Aider-AI/aider/_posts/2024-05-31-both-swe-bench.md

 were discarded.
 This ensured that the correct, unmodified test suite was used for acceptance testing.
-The evaluation script compared each candidate solution's test results with results from testing the "gold" patch that was developed by a human to correctly solve the issue.
+The evaluation script compared each proposed solution's test results with results from testing the "gold" patch that was developed by a human to correctly solve the issue.
-If they matched, the candidate solution correctly resolved the issue.
+If they matched, the proposed solution correctly resolved the issue.

 These acceptance tests were only ever run outside of aider and the benchmark harness, and only to compute statistics about the